RNiveau/crypto-wallet/README.md

 - 100 for quantity 2 means 1 unit is equal to 50
 - 100 for quantity 0.5 means 1 unit is equal to 200

+Euro price for a crypto is the price for the crypto which is use to buy another
+Ex:
+- If I buy 2 ether with 1 bitcoin, euro price is the price of the bitcoin

 Operation API:
 --------------